ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Beginner’s Guide to Learning TypeScript: Adding Type Safety to JavaScript - <a href="https://medium.com/@joram.teneza/a-beginners-guide-to-learning-typescript-adding-type-safety-to-javascript-df6f51d01dd6" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Bad TypeScript Habits To Break In 2024 - <a href="https://medium.com/gitconnected/10-bad-typescript-habits-to-break-in-2024-4301c67f2ae0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joram Teneza`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>As you become comfortable with JavaScript, you might start running into some challenges, especially when dealing with complex applications…</blockquote>
+<blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>5.
-The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Promises in TypeScript with Fetch API - <a href="https://medium.com/@enayetflweb/understanding-promises-in-typescript-with-fetch-api-7d8093e2087b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gabriela Iriart`**
+✍️ **posted by `Md Enayetur Rahman`**

-<blockquote>NonNullable<T> in TypeScript is a utility type that plays a significant role in enhancing code safety and clarity.
-This is particularly…</blockquote>
+<blockquote>Promises in TypeScript are a powerful tool for handling asynchronous operations, ensuring that we either resolve the operation successfully…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Introduction to Node.js: A Beginner’s Guide - <a href="https://medium.com/@stephaniecvlho/introduction-to-node-js-a-beginners-guide-5b042358e483" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 20 upgrade: a journey through unexpected HEAP issues with Kubernetes - <a href="https://medium.com/deezer-engineering/node-js-20-upgrade-a-journey-through-unexpected-heap-issues-with-kubernetes-27ae3d325646" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stephanie Carvalho`**
+✍️ **posted by `Ztec`**

-<blockquote>Node.js is a powerful and flexible platform for running JavaScript on the server side.
-In this article, we’ll explore the basics of…</blockquote>
+<blockquote>The journey to an high availability NodeJS upgrade (18 to 20) and the unexpected consequences induced by Kubernetes best practices.
+Hop in!</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>